Mortgage levels in Spain

 Madrid best performer for Mortgages in Spain

-Only the Balearics against a good year last year and small numbers saw a fall across all areas of lending in 2019.
+Spanish home loans 2019 year to date showed only the Balearics, against a good year last year, and low numbers.
+Saw a fall across all areas of lending in 2019.

 Spanish Banks have a net inflow of lending first year in many years

-One positive from the month was that net outflows of balances of the Spanish Banks lending books were not the case for December and more than 4k more loans were added to the books than redeemed.
+One positive from the month was that net outflows of balances of the Spanish Banks lending books.
+In December more than 4 thousand loans were added to the books.
+Rather than redeemed.

-For the first year since the banking crisis the lenders in Spain added to their mortgage book with 339.194 cancellations and 357.720 new loans added.
+For the first year since the banking crisis.
+Lenders in Spain added to their mortgage book with 339.194 cancellations and 357.720 new loans added.

 Construction loan enquiries increase

-The market remains a little stagnant at present but we are seeing a considerable upturn in borrowers looking for self build/ construction loans in Spain.
+The market remains a little stagnant at present.
+We are seeing a considerable upturn in borrowers looking for self build/ construction loans in Spain.

-Many have already bought the land and may have delayed construction until they felt the market was progressing others see it as a way of adding more than value than buying a resale, but the upturn of this type of application is considerable.
+Many have already bought the land.
+May have delayed construction until they felt the market was progressing.
+Others see it as a way of adding more than value than buying a resale.
+The upturn of this type of application is considerable.

-For many due to the fact you must own the land outright and have a project in place before applying for a loan the risk is too great to proceed but for those where land is already owned or those who know they have other means of completing project if finally a Spanish Mortgage is not possible the market is a little more flexible again now with most lenders considering applications
+For many due to the fact you must own the land outright.
+And have a project in place before applying for a loan.
+The risk is too great to proceed.
+For those where land is already owned.
+Or those who know they have other means of completing project.
+If finally a Spanish Mortgage is not possible.
+The market is a little more flexible again.
+With most lenders considering applications